MissingMaps/missingmaps.github.io/app/assets/sources/JOSM_Advanced_Mapping_EN.md

 **Saving Your Edits**

 Like editing in the iD Editor, you need to make sure that you frequently save your edits.
-Select the hard disk icon with an upwards green arrow (or `Ctrl + Shift + Up`) to display the Upload popup.
+Select the upwards green arrow (or `Ctrl + Shift + Up`) to display the Upload popup.
 Here you can alter the changeset comments and execute the upload by selecting "Upload Changes" or hitting `Enter` on your keyboard.

 ## Mapping Buildings